-Karlea Brunelle-Joiner, Assistant Dean of Students Anne Harrington, Assistant Dean of Sophomores kjoiner@anselm.edu aharrington@anselm.edu
+Dr. Karlea Brunelle, Associate Dean of Students kbrunelle@anselm.edu Stephanie Fernandez, Assistant Dean of Sophomores sfernandez@anselm.edu

-Creative Academic Engagement
+Academic Engagement and Excellence Pathway

 Saint Anselm is not unique in offering enhancements to your academic program, but it is unique in the manner in which you might participate.
 Sophomore year is an important time for academic development - exploration of advanced and holistic learning opportunities, expanding educational interactions with faculty on campus, and mapping out clearly how to achieve your desired goals.
 In addition to working more closely with a faculty advisor, you can sharpen academic awareness, investigate new areas of intellectual growth or preparation, consider the moral implications of scholarship and research, and foster a lifelong love of learning.